kienluu/fabs/README.md

 DYNAMIC_PIP_REQUIREMENT_PATH : path to a list of pip not frozen requirements.
  This would be github based eggs where you may always want the latest version.

+APT_GET_PACKAGES : apt-get packages to install.
+It would be good to list them all here for future installs so they can be used in part of a install script. e.g. env.APT_GET_PACKAGES = 'python2.7-dev mysql-server zip '

 ## USAGE
 ---